wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `coherenceController.h/cc` under the `coherencemgr` directory.
 Each type of the coherence controller is defined in its own header and cpp files, with the file names being self-descriptive.

+`class CoherenceController` is initialized during cache initialization, in function `createCoherenceManager()` (file `cacheFactory.cc`).
+The function first reads the access latency of the cache data, specified with parameter key `access_latency_cycles`, and the latency of cache tag, specified with key `tag_access_latency_cycles`.
+The tag access latency is optional, though, and if not specified, it is by default set to the data access latency.
+Then, the protocol is read using the key `coherence_protocol`, the value of which can be `mesi`, `msi`, or `none`.
+The boolean flag `L1` is also read with the key `L1`, to indicate whether the cache is an L1 cache or not (L1 cache requires specific treatments during initialization).
+The cache type is read with key `cache_type`, which can be of value `inclusive`, `noninclusive`, or `noninclusive_with_directory`.
+The function also ensures that L1 caches are always configured to be inclusive, and that non-coherence caches must be non-inclusive (although the latter is rare, since most caches need some sort of coherence).
+The MSHR object is then created by calling `createMSHR()`.
+We postpone the discussion on the MSHR to a later section, and only focus on the coherence controller.